-Through lectures by the nation’s preeminent originalist scholars and litigators, luncheon discussions, and visits to the United States Supreme Court, the Originalism Summer Seminar: A “Boot Camp” on the Theory and Practice of Originalism exposes elite law students and recent graduates to state-of-the-art originalism and alternative approaches.
+Through lectures by the nation’s preeminent originalist scholars and litigators, luncheon discussions, and visits to the United States Supreme Court, the Originalism Summer Seminar--a “Boot Camp” on the Theory and Practice of Originalism--exposes elite law students and recent graduates to state-of-the-art originalism and alternative approaches to constitutional interpretation.

 Please submit the following documents in a single PDF:

 1. Cover page (GPA, Law School, J.D.
 Graduation Year, Journal

 4. Transcripts from all degree-granting institutions (unofficial OR

 The statement should explain your career plans and answer the following questions: What constitutional law courses have you taken?
 What is your understanding of originalism?
 Why do you want to attend the boot camp?
 What role will originalism play in your career?

 Applications are due by February 15, 2020 at 5:00 PM.
 The application must be submitted as a single PDF to Fran Djoukeng at fnd3@law. georgetown.edu.

 • Current law students who will have completed their first year of law school by the start of the program or recent graduates less than 5 years; PhD candidates are also eligible